Greenland East Coast Expedition 2023

 We will have a planned itinerary but everything is always subject to the weather and conditions in this part of the world.
 Changes may have to be made to accommodate for inclement weather or conditions.

 Flights & Travel

 Please note that our journey will begin in Tasiilaq, we will each need to fly to Kulusuk airport.
 We will finish in Iceland so will need to fly home from Keflavik Airport.

 Exact timings are being finalised with the ship.
-It is recommended due to flight schedules to spend the night in Greenland the day before the tour begins I will be issuing specific recommendations for flights in the late winter/early spring of 2020, however I would recommend also allowing for an evening in Rekjvavik at the conclusion of the tour.
-I will also issue a comprehensive tour note document including clothing, equipment and full itinerary plans at the same time, once this information has been given to me.
+It is recommended due to flight schedules to spend the night in Greenland the day before the tour begins I will be issuing specific recommendations for flights in the late winter/early spring of 2022, however we would recommend also allowing for an evening in Rekjvavik at the conclusion of the tour.
+We will also issue a comprehensive tour notes document including clothing, equipment and full itinerary plans at the same time.

 Maximum group size 12